tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

         }
     }

-Via the call to the `LambdaMetafactory` when the final execution occurs, the method reference results in a call to `invokevirtual` rather than `invokestatic`. `invokevirtual` is used to call public, protected an package protected methods so it implies an instance is required.
+Via the call to the `LambdaMetafactory` when the final execution occurs, the method reference results in a call to `invokevirtual` rather than `invokestatic`.
+The `invokevirtual` opcode is used to call public, protected an package protected methods so it implies an instance is required.
 The instance is supplied to the `metafactory` method and no lambda (or static function) is needed at all; there are no `lambda$` in this bytecode.

 {lang="java", line-numbers="on"}
     void example() throws java.lang.InterruptedException;